 Cal Voices' effective advocacy efforts have been demonstrated both locally and on a statewide basis.
 Our statewide advocacy activities are rooted in the grassroots local and regional communities where we work daily engaging with clients across the lifespan regarding their needs, access to care issues, the level of cultural appropriateness of services, and their journeys towards wellness/recovery and resilience.

 While we are excited about the passage of SB 803 (peer certification), it is important that we continue to advocate for a tailored comprehensive curriculum to serve consumers in specific populations (transition age, adult, parent, or family) by peers in specific populations.
+Our launch of the California Association of Peer Professionals has created another opportunity to further enhance and support the Peer Support Specialist workforce in California.

 If you would like to get involved in advocacy in your local community or on a statewide level, check out ACCESS California: